 Develop a system to screen potential buyers and verify their financing pre-approval before scheduling showings.
 Create a safe and efficient showing process, potentially using lockboxes or scheduled appointments.
 Keep detailed records of all buyer interactions.

 Review offers carefully, considering not just price but also financing terms, contingencies, and closing timeline.
-Be prepared to negotiate and potentially receive multiple offers.
+Be prepared to negotiate and potentially receive multiple offers in Washington DC's market.
 Understand your rights and obligations under District of Columbia real estate law during negotiations.

-Once you accept an offer, coordinate with the buyer's lender, home inspector, appraiser, and title company.
+Once you accept an offer, coordinate with the buyer's lender, home inspector, appraiser, and closing attorney.
 Stay on top of all contingency deadlines and required documentation.
-Consider hiring a real estate attorney to review contracts and guide you through closing.
+Since District of Columbia requires attorney involvement, your real estate attorney will guide you through the transaction process and ensure all legal requirements are met.
+Expect the transaction to take approximately 45 days on average.

 DC requires a Residential Property Disclosure Statement